HKUDS/LightGCL/README.md

 # EMGCL
-This is the PyTorch implementation for EMGCL proposed in the paper *Simplifying and Empowering Graph Contrastive Learning Recommender with Singular Value Decomposition* submitted to ICLR 2023.
+This is the PyTorch implementation for LightGCL proposed in the paper *Simple Yet Effective Graph Contrastive Learning for Recommendation* submitted to ICLR 2023.

 ### 1. Note on datasets and directories
 Due to the large size of datasets *ML-10M*, *Amazon* and *Tmall*, we have compressed them into zip files.
 Please unzip them before running the model on these datasets.
 For *Yelp* and *Gowalla*, keeping the current directory structure is fine.